softlion/WheelPicker-Samples/README.md

 ## Using custom templates

 You can customize how each item is rendered by using custom templates.
-By default the control converts all items to strings and render those strings with the specified style.
+By default, the control converts all items to strings and renders those strings with the specified style.

-But you can fully customize the style and content of the items with one constraint: there is only one template per wheel, which renders all items of that wheel.
+You can fully customize the style and content of the items.
+However, there is a constraint: there is only one template per wheel, which renders all items of that wheel.
 If you have multiple wheels in the same WheelPicker, you can set one template per wheel.

-Example below: a templated picker with 3 wheels.
+For example, below is a templated picker with 3 wheels.
 All properties are bindable and can be dynamically changed.

 Note how `SelectedItemsIndex` is used to initialize the position of the 3 wheels to the specified item indexes.